Francesco Baracca: Death

 Baracca saw little action in 1918, but he added more victories, for a total of 34, before failing to return from a strafing mission on the Montello (hill) area on 19 June.

-The Italians were taking advantage of their air superiority to fly treetop ground attack missions into a storm of small arms fire.
+The Italians were taking advantage of their air superiority to fly treetop ground attack missions into a storm of small-arms fire.
 In the 06:30 troop support mission, Baracca and rookie pilot Tenente Franco Osnago were hit by ground fire and split from one another.
 A few minutes later, both Baracca's home airfield and Osnago saw a burning airplane fall.
 According to other sources, Baracca had left Osnago to provide him with top cover as he dived on the enemy trenches.
-Osnago lost sight of his commander, then he saw something burning in a nearby valley.
+Osnago lost sight of his commander, and then he saw something burning in a nearby valley.
 Some days later, on 24 June, after an Austro-Hungarian retreat, Baracca's remains were recovered from where they lay, four meters from the burnt remnants of his Spad VII.
 A monument in his memory was later built on the site.
 Osnago, Ferruccio Ranza, and a journalist named Garinei retrieved his body for the large funeral that was held in his home town of Lugo.